A woman’s guide to getting a pay rise

 If you don’t get exactly what you want from the conversation, stay calm and give yourself time to decide on your response.

-”Don’t issue an ultimatum if you don’t get what you want,” says Louise Campbell.
+”Don’t issue an ultimatum if you don’t get what you want,” says Suzanne Feeney.
 “Just buy yourself some time instead – say, ‘I’d like to think about that and come back to you’.
 Don’t get emotional or petty.
 Stay calm and professional, and take some time to reflect.”

 Always end positively.
 Regardless of the outcome, make sure you finish the meeting on a constructive note and show your appreciation for the time you’ve been given.